-Let’s take a look at how easy it is to accomplish this in the XML editor in just a few steps.
+Let’s take a look at how easy it is to accomplish this in the XML and JSON editor in just a few steps.

-First, click the Insert / Encoded External File command, which is is available in Text View and Grid View.
+First, click the Insert / Encoded External File command, which is is available in Text View and Grid View for XML documents, and Text View for JSON files.

 Browse to select the file to embed, and then choose either Base 16 or Base 64 encoding.
 If you wish to enclose the encoded text in an element, check the Create Element check box and specify the name to use.